NastuzziSamy/react-zod-form/field-examples.md

 # Example Fields

-These can be a good starting points for your fields with `@ts-react/form`
+These can be a good starting points for your fields with `react-zod-form`

 1. [Select](#select)
 2. [Text Field](#text-field)